-Deciding to spend a holiday in Sciacca, choosing to stay at the Tenuta del Carrubo, means being able to attend carnival and religious holidays: the most important events to enjoy while visiting Sciacca.
+Deciding to spend a holiday in Sciacca, means being able to attend carnival and religious holidays: the most important events to enjoy while visiting Sciacca.

 Celebration of the Madonna del Soccorso in Sciacca